Meta-analysis (MA)

 5. Assess Heterogeneity

-- Use Cochran’s Q test and I² statistic to determine how much of the variation in effect sizes is due to between-study heterogeneity
+- Use Cochran’s Q test and I² statistic to determine how much of the variation in effect sizes is due to between-study heterogeneity.
+I²>50% suggests substantial heterogeneity, calling into question the appropriateness of pooling.

 6. Check for Bias and Sensitivity